riichard/furby/notes.md

 - When doing a moveTo(90) and moveTo(10) it doest'n move to the desired 10% beyond calClick

+Action items:
+0. Test with and without furr
+1. Get a stable reproducable position at pos=10%.
+After moving to 90%
+2. Get stable reproducable position at 90%

+# Reproduce back to 10
+- This seems to work already.
+But occasionally breaks (after the program was interrupted?).
+Perhaps check the calibration function at the start if this is extended enough
+- Calibration was indeed not good enough.
+Sometimes maxPos was 350 and all positions were out of place.
+Fixed the calibration a bit, made a loop Still not good enough.
+- Positions seem stable enough once the maxPos is set correctly

 # Notes 2021-12-07
 - created git repo